Counselors & Unit Counselors

 Counselors at Camp Barney are the main caretakers of our campers.
 Counselors have a huge impact on campers’ summer experience, helping them build strong relationships with their peers, face new challenges at camp, and develop confidence and independence.
 Read more about counselor positions.

 One of the most exciting things about Camp Barney is our wide variety of specialized activities grouped into Waterfront, Naturecrafts, Horseback, Sports, Arts & Crafts, Media, Theatre, Music, Dance, and Israeli Culture programs.
 Specialists work as a team to deliver program excellence, teach campers new skills, and encourage them to face challenges all in a safe, fun, and supportive environment.
 Specialists must have prior experience and receive at least a week of training at camp.
 Specialists must be at least 18 years old or a high school graduate.
+Graduates of our Avodah staff-in-training program are 17 years old and have completed their junior year in high school.
+They may be hired as specialists during our second session.
 Coordinator positions are available to especially qualified and experienced applicants in each area with additional responsibilities related to training, programming, and logistics.
 Read more about specialist positions.

 Our Head Staff is comprised of Program Directors, Unit Heads, and Head Specialists.
 Together, Head Staff supervise and manage counselors, specialists, campers, activity areas, and camp-wide programming.
 Head Staff must possess appropriate skills, experience, credentials and leadership qualities deemed exceptional by Camp Barney’s hiring staff.
 Read more about head staff positions.